 The Deep River Diabetes Program is one of 5 centers that make up the Renfrew County Diabetes Education Program.
 We are here to help you manage your pre-diabetes, type 1 or type 2 diabetes.
-We offer individual & group appointments with Nurse & Dietitian Certified Diabetes Educators.
+We offer individual & group appointments with a Certified Diabetes Educator.

 What to Expect